 A huge gap in service presents a need for women with children who are experiencing homelessness!
 We believe they should be housed in a home where drugs and alcohol are not allowed.
 There are women living in an apartment that do not have access to a recovery support program.
 Those women--who may or may not have children living with them, also need a home free of drugs and alcohol!

 Instead of therapy, we provide a wide-range of empowering, motivating and encouraging self-determination within our support & services program.
-Education about addiction and co-occurring mental health disorders offers our peers to be aware of their strengths and their capital.
+Education about addiction and co-occurring mental health disorders offers our peers awareness of their strengths and their Recovery Capital.
 Awareness helps individuals to be in the moment--rather than being out-of-focus in the external forces that comes through the people we know, or within the environment we spend most of our time; and for those much-needed basics (food, warmth and shelter).

 Referrals for sober-living are welcome!
 Donna Mae Baukat, CPFS [email protected]